-The configurations used are shown in Table 1.
-With configuration C_1 the only way a set of variables can be computed from a set of differential equations is algebraically since no initial conditions are available, cf. (6).
-This is often referred to as derivative causality, see [Blanke et al., 2003].
-This approach for handling differential equations has been used in for example [Izadi-Zamanabadi, 2002] and [Dustegor et al., 2004].
-With configuration C_2 on the other hand, the only way to compute a set of variables from a set of differential equations is according to (7), with the additional condition that $D{\bar{I}} = \emptyset$, since no derivatives are available.
-This is in the literature referred to as integral causality, which is the way differential equations are handled in for example [Pulido and Alonso-Gonzlez, 2004] (still their framework supports the use of both integal and derivative causality).
-Configuration C_3 thus handles both integral and derivative causality and if a set of variables is computable from a set of equations depends on the analytical properties of the equations in the set and the available AE solving tools, according to Proposition 1.
+The configurations used are shown in Table 2.
+With configuration $C_1$ the only way a set of variables can be computed from a set of differential equations is algebraically since no initial conditions are available, cf. (8).
+This is often referred to as derivative causality, see [3].
+This approach for handling differential equations has been used in for example [12] and [8].
+With configuration $C_2$ on the other hand, the only way to compute a set of variables from a set of differential equations is according to (9), with the additional condition that $D{\overline{I}} = \emptyset$ , since no derivatives are available.
+This is in the literature referred to as integral causality, which is the way differential equations are handled in for example [23] (still their framework supports the use of both integral and derivative causality).
+Configuration $C_3$ thus handles both integral and derivative causality and if a set of variables is computable from a set of equations depends on the analytical properties of the equations in the set and the available AE solving tools, according to Proposition 1.
 In all three configurations it is assumed that the AE solving tools only can handle equation sets with one element, i.e. SCCs of size one.